graalvm/workshops/native-image/native-build-tools/README.md

 Write efficient, more secure, and instantly scalable cloud native Java applications with GraalVM Native Image!

-NOTE: The GraalVM Native BUild Tools are also available for `gradle`!
+NOTE: The GraalVM Native Build Tools are also available for `gradle`!

 ### Learn More